jbhannah/dotfiles/README.md

 # dotfiles

 Dotfiles and miscellanea.
 Inspired by [Thoughtbot's dotfiles][tb].
-Designed and tested on OS X Mavericks and OS X Yosemite.
+Designed and tested on OS X El Capitan and Ubuntu 15.10.

 ## Setup